gravitational/teleport/rfd/0124-plugin-secrets.md

 it will not need a `PluginStaticCredentials` and none will be created.
 The object will inherit the same name as its associated plugin.

+### Changes to the `Plugin` object

+The `Plugin` object's `Credentials` field will have a new type of credential called `PluginNeedsStaticCredentials` with a single boolean `Enabled` flag.
+If this flag is set, this will indicate to Teleport that the plugin must have a corresponding `PluginNeedsStaticCredentials` object in order to start.

+### Access control

+`PluginStaticCredentials` can be written to and deleted by any user with RBAC permissions to do so.
+For these operations, the object is straightforward and reflects the typical way that Teleport resources are handled.

+However, the object will be only readable by the `RoleAdmin` role (with one exception).
+This is because plugins run on the auth server, so it's the only role that needs to be able to actually read the static credentials.

+The one exception here is Teleport Assist, which runs in the proxy.
+The proxy will be able to read plugin credentials with the name of `openai-default`, which is the name of the Assist plugin.

 ### Lifecycle of the `PluginStaticCredentials` object

 #### Creation

 A `PluginStaticCredentials` object can be created after a `Plugin` object has been created.
-If a `Plugin` is marked as needing static credentials, the `Plugin` won't start until these have been provided.
+If a `Plugin` is marked as needing static credentials as described above, the `Plugin` won't start until these have been provided.

-#### Rotation

-A `PluginStaticCredentials` object can be updated, which we'll refer to as rotation.
-When the credentils are rotated, the `Plugin` associated with the credentials will be restarted with the new credentials.
+When creating a plugin, Teleport will first perform a lookup to ensure that there is a plugin with the same name as the new `PluginStaticCredentials` object being created and that the plugin has `PluginNeedsStaticCredentials` with the `Enabled` flag set to true.
+If this plugin doesn't exist, the creation of the `PluginStaticCredentials` object will fail.

 #### Deletion

-`PluginStaticCredentials` objects can be deleted.
 On deletion, the associated `Plugin` will be stopped.
 Additionally, `PluginStaticCredentials` objects will be deleted when deleting its associated plugin.

 ### UX